ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Construction

 \subsubsection{Data Collection and Preprocessing}

 We collect and manually select $30$ high-resolution transit maps covering $30$ cities across $13$ countries from publicly available online sources, in compliance with relevant licenses and regulations, ensuring diversity and a balanced range of map difficulty.
-We then leveraged MLLMs to extract the names of transit lines and their corresponding stops, followed by manual correction to ensure correctness.
-Special cases such as transfer stops and branch-starting stops were annotated in a standardized format appended to the respective stop entries.
-Finally, for subsequent usage, all route and stop information was saved in a unified JSON format, referred to as the Map Metadata.
+We then leveraged MLLMs (\textit{e.g.}, GPT-4o) to extract the names of transit lines and their corresponding stops, followed by manual correction to ensure correctness.
+Special cases like transfer stops and branch-starting stops were annotated in a standardized format appended to the respective stop entries.
+Finally, for subsequent usage, all route and stop information was saved in a unified JSON format, referred to as the Metro Data.